nigelhorne/Array-Iterator/README.md

     control because the underlying array is tied.
 As we all know, tie-ing things can be a performance issue, but if you need what this module provides, then it will likely be an acceptable compromise.
 Array::Iterator makes no attempt to deal with this mid-iteration manipulation problem.
+    In fact,
-In fact it is recommended to not alter your array with Array::Iterator, and if possible we will enforce this in later versions.
+    it is recommended to not alter your array with Array::Iterator, and if possible we will enforce this in later versions.

 - **Data::Iter**

     This module allows for simple iteration over both hashes and arrays.
-It does it by importing several functions which can be used to loop over either type (hash or array) in the same way.
-It is an interesting module, it differs from Array::Iterator in paradigm (Array::Iterator is more OO) as well as in intent.
+    It does it by
+    importing several functions that can be used to loop over either type (hash or array) in the same way.
+It is an interesting module, it differs from Array::Iterator in paradigm (Array::Iterator is more OO) and intent.

 - **Class::Iterator**

-    This is essentially a wrapper around a closure based iterator.
-This method can be very flexible, but at times is difficult to manage due to the inherent complexity of using closures.
-I actually was a closure-as-iterator fan for a while, but eventually moved away from it in favor of the more plain vanilla means of iteration, like that found Array::Iterator.
+    This is essentially a wrapper around a closure-based iterator.
+    This method can be very
+    flexible, but at times is difficult to manage due to the inherent complexity of using closures.
+I actually was a closure-as-iterator fan for a while but eventually moved away from it in favor of the more plain vanilla means of iteration, like that found Array::Iterator.

 - **Class::Iter**

-    This is part of the Class::Visitor module, and is a Visitor and Iterator extensions to Class::Template.
-Array::Iterator is a standalone module not associated with others.
+    This is part of the Class::Visitor module and is a Visitor and Iterator extension to Class::Template.
+    Array::Iterator is a standalone module that is not associated with others.

 - **Data::Iterator::EasyObj**

     Data::Iterator::EasyObj makes your array of arrays into iterator objects.
+    It also can
-It also has the ability to further nest additional data structures including Data::Iterator::EasyObj objects.
-Array::Iterator is one dimensional only, and does not attempt to do many of the more advanced features of this module.
+    further nest additional data structures including Data::Iterator::EasyObj objects.
+    Array::Iterator is one-dimensional only and does not attempt to do many of the more advanced features of this module.

 # ACKNOWLEDGEMENTS